mittwald/api-client-js/packages/models/README.md

 yarn add @mittwald/api-models
 ```

+## Immutability and state updates

+Most of all models provided by this package represent an associated counter-part
+in the backend.
+When a model is loaded from the backend, the current state is
+incorporated into the model instance.
+To keep it simple and predictable this
+**state is immutable and does not change under any circumstances**.
+As a result
+you must create a new instance to get an updated model and propagate it
+throughout the runtime code.

+This also applies for operations initiated at your client-side.
+For example when
+you call the `updateDescription` method on a project, the project instance will
+still have the old description.

+"Watching for changes" will be implemented in future releases™️.

 ## Contribute

 **As a general advice when contributing, be sure to look at the existing source